5 Books to Launch Your Success This New Year - NewsBreak

 5 Books to Launch Your Success This New Year

 If you are like 38 percent of Americans, you set some goals for the new year.
 Only 39 percent of those will make it through the first month.
-If you want to be in the winner’s circle next December, now is the time to lay the groundwork for success!
+If you want to be in the winner’s circle next December, now is the time to lay the groundwork and launch your success!
 Here are my top 5 books to get (and keep) you on track this year.

 Mindset